m1ndflay3r/zsh_libmisc/README.md

     == chkvldint   : return 0 if input is valid int, or 1 if not == getstrln    : returns length of input string
+    == isevennum   : return 0 if input is even integer, 1 if not

 ### pet-peeve solvers, and other mostly-redundant things

     == arrmatch    : lazy array matching